a-ws-m/unlockNN/docs/quickstart.rst

 In order to train the uncertainty quantifier, we will use an example dataset of binary compounds that lie on the convex hull, which we will download from the Materials Project.
-This example is also available in notebook format on unlockGNN's GitHub page.
+This example is also available in notebook format on unlockNN's GitHub page.

 Running this example script takes approximately 15